 Spring was clutched wholly in the fists of the people in our town as the blue and red lights invaded the windows of our sleeping house.
 We were assembled in our living room.
 My mother’s hand was clamped on mine, and my father demanded answers that we were all too afraid to hear.

 Three days had passed and the police thought they had found her.
 Lying by the river.
-I pictured her, nestled among rain-soaked twigs and weeds, with flowers already trying to push between her fingers.
+I pictured her nestled among rain-soaked twigs and weeds, with flowers already trying to push between her fingers.
 She wouldn’t be heavy enough to smother the plants beneath her.

 The officers didn’t ask any questions.
 Instead, they tiptoed with their words and occasionally glanced at me with concern.
 I looked away.
 I tried to look out the living room window but it was black and glared back the reflection of us sitting there.
 We were all still.
-I heard my chest admit shaky breaths.
+I heard my chest emit shaky breaths.
 The officers spoke quietly from across the coffee table, treading lightly over scenarios and possibilities.
 Feeling my heart beating precariously, as if unsure whether to panic or stop completely, I forced myself to wait until one of the officers said what a part of me knew was true but I just needed to hear out loud.
 Because of course, we couldn’t be sure it was my sister until the body was identified.
 I had to remember that.

 For a few weeks after the gazebo was built, my parents wouldn’t let my sister go onto it.
 They thought she was so small she would fall through the cracks.

-A sound made me open my eyes.
 My mother came into my room, her irises shiny and fixed like the insides of marbles.
 We were going to the police station.

-My parents started crying, their fingers making little indents at the bottoms of the photos that they held turned away from me.
+My parents started crying, their fingers making little indents at the bottoms of the photos that they held, turned away from me.
 The room was filled with sharp gasps and after a moment it felt like there wasn’t enough air; all we had was salty water and each other to hold onto.